 Over 50 years ago, researchers unearthed 300-million-year-old fossils of a mysterious, soft-bodied animal from a coal mining pit in Illinois.
 They called it the "Tully monster," after fossil collector Francis Tully who discovered it, and in 1989, it was designated the official state fossil.
 Ideas about what it could be ranged from a slug-like critter to a fish relative.
 Now, according to researchers studying more than a thousand of these specimens, this mysterious little monster is definitely a vertebrate.
 It’s closely related to jawless fish called lampreys.
 The findings are published in Nature this week.

 "I was really surprised when I realized the Tully monster was a vertebrate!"
 Yale’s Victoria McCoy tells IFLScience.
 "It's really rare in the fossil record to have a vertebrate without bones or other hard tissues, so it was definitely unexpected."
-Based on its shape and structure, the fossil has previously been linked to worms, mollusks (like snails and clams), arthropods (which include insects and spiders), and conodonts, which is an extinct chordate.
+Based on its shape and structure, the fossil has previously been linked to worms, mollusks (like snails and clams), arthropods (which includes insects and spiders), and conodonts, which is an extinct chordate.
 Chordata is the phylum that all vertebrates belong to, and all chordates have a skeletal rod called a notochord.
 In humans, this goes on to become part of our spine.

 One of the best-supported hypotheses was that it was a conodont, and with that in mind, McCoy and colleagues analyzed more than 1,200 Tullimonstrum gregarium museum specimens uncovered from late Carboniferous Mazon Creek sediments dating back 307 to 309 million years.